Learn how to take care of your gas furnace and ensure it's operating properly.

 Replacing the furnace filter

 The furnace filter traps dust and debris, preventing it from entering your furnace and recirculating through your home and ducts.
-Regularly replacing the filter removes the trapped contaminants to keep your air clean your furnace operating normally.
+Regularly replacing the filter removes the trapped contaminants to keep your air clean and your furnace operating normally.

 You should always have a furnace filter installed, even in the Summer, and especially if you have A/C or a high-efficiency furnace.
 Air conditioners and high-efficiency furnaces have delicate heat exchangers that are easily blocked and damaged by dust and debris.